elphinhote/portfolio-react/README.md

 # Instructions

-* Updated Portfolio with
+* The Updated Portfolio includes a Project title
-* a Project title
+* Homework Titles
-* Link to the deployed version
+* Links to the deployed versions
 * Link to the GitHub repository
 * GIF or screenshot of the deployed application
 * Using React